DevonMartin/Gitlite/README.md

 -->

 Gitlet is a lightweight recreation of Git, i.e. a version control system for your local work station.
-It was built with Java, created per the [spec](https://sp21.datastructur.es/materials/proj/proj2/proj2) of Project 2 of Spring '21 CS61B at University of California, Berkeley.

-Although this was a school assignment, the only starting material was a couple of recommended empty classes, a few basic tests and a utility class to slightly simplify working with files.
-The entirety of the logic and design of the codebase is made by me.
+It was built with Java, with the entirety of the logic and design of the codebase made by me.

 ## Commands

 ### init

-#####Usage:
+##### Usage:

 	java gitlet.Main init